cristiand391/oclif-carapace-spec-plugin/README.md

 An oclif plugin to generate a carapace spec!

-`carapace-spec` allows to define CLI completions in a spec file, you can use it to get shell completion in all supported shells listed here: https://carapace-sh.github.io/carapace-spec/carapace-spec/usage.html
+`carapace` allows to define CLI completions in a spec file, you can use it to get shell completion in all supported shells listed here: https://carapace-sh.github.io/carapace-spec/carapace-spec/usage.html